confluentinc/examples/clients/cloud/java/README.md

     When you are done, press `<ctrl>-c`.

-# Example 2: With Fully-managed Confluent Schema Registry
+# Example 2: Avro And Confluent Schema Registry in Confluent Cloud

-This example is similar to the previous example, except the value is formatted as Avro and integrates with the fully-managed Confluent Schema Registry in Confluent Cloud.
+This example is similar to the previous example, except the value is formatted as Avro and integrates with the Confluent Schema Registry in Confluent Cloud.
-Check availability of Confluent Schema Registry in Confluent Cloud at https://www.confluent.io/confluent-cloud/ You may also run Confluent Schema Registry locally and connect to that instead (requires code modification).
+Check availability of Confluent Schema Registry in Confluent Cloud at https://www.confluent.io/confluent-cloud/ .
+(Alternatively, you may run Confluent Schema Registry yourself.
+In your local Confluent Cloud configuration file, configure the `schema.registry.url` parameter to connect to your instance.)

-1. Create your API key and secret to Confluent Schema Registry in Confluent Cloud.
+1. In the Confluent Cloud GUI, create an API key and secret to Confluent Schema Registry.

 2. Verify your Schema Registry credentials work from your host.
 In the output below, substitute your values for `<SR API KEY>`, `<SR API SECRET>`, and `<SR ENDPOINT>`.